hainayanda/AttributeKit/README.md

 print($numbers)
 ```

-If your wrapped value is `Equatable`, you can ignore element using filtered:
+If your wrapped value is `Equatable`, you can ignore the element using filtered:

 ```swift
 @Filtered(ignore: 0) var numbers: [Int] = [0, 1, 2, 3]